 Zehr was promoted to COO in December 2017.
 “Overseeing all the moving parts of a company with the huge international footprint Gavilon has poses some real challenges…transportation issues, HR issues, maximizing the profitability of a company day-to-day.
 We’re dealing with cents, from a margin perspective,” Zehr says.
 He’s also charged with charting the long-range plan of the company.
 “How we grow, how we divest.”

-Zehr sits on the national board of directors of the Commodity Markets Council (CMC), which helps execs like himself navigate regulatory changes and resolve issues that often create an uneven
+Zehr sits on the national board of directors of the Commodity Markets Council (CMC), which helps execs like himself navigate regulatory changes and resolve issues that often create an uneven playing field.

 Recent agricultural tariffs put in place on the European Union and China pose challenges as well.
 “While they’re meant to correct problems in the market that may have been kicked down the road by previous administrations, at the same time, trade wars do no one any good,” Zehr says.